Caring for Wood Cabinets

 Use a humidifier to keep the air from becoming too dry in winter.

 Maintain climate control during the offseason of vacation homes to reduce the risk of damage.

 Do not dial down too low while away from home.

 Properly controlling temperature and humidity inside your house is healthier for you as well as your cabinetry and all of your woodwork and furniture.

 Enjoy your Cabinetry!
-Wood is resilient and the look of your painted cabinets will bring you joy every time you enter the room!
+Wood is resilient and if accidents happen we are here to help.
+The fresh look of your painted cabinetry will bring you joy every time you enter the room!